UncleTed/adventofcode2024/README.md

 To deactivate it run `deactivate`

 ## Automatically download the input files for each day
-Copy the session cookie from the `Developer Tools > Storage > Cookies` and paste it into the file .env
+Copy the session cookie from the `Developer Tools > Storage > Cookies` and paste it into the file .env.
+The .env file should look like SECRET=.........